pyeventsourcing/esdbclient/README.md

 from esdbclient import EventStoreDBClient, NewEvent, StreamState

 # Construct EventStoreDBClient with an EventStoreDB URI.
+The
+# connection string URI specifies that the client should
+# connect to an "insecure" server running on port 2113.

 client = EventStoreDBClient(
     uri="esdb://localhost:2113?Tls=false"